jamiljami/alexa-dmcbot/phase1/README.md

     * Case for confirming, start recording user response and playback to user (so just so I get this right, this is happened?)
     * Case for no confirmation ("Ah dang sorry sometimes my systems are off.
 Can you repeat or rephrase that part for me?")
     * Case for yes confirmation ("Keep going", "I'm listening", "I'm here, keep going")
-    * Case for done confirmation ("Okay I see, want my opinion on it?" move onto relief mode)
+    * Case for done confirmation (move onto relief mode)
-  * Initiate relief mode
-    *
-    * Case for "help me" (Hey I'm just a robot but I'm becoming more real as the days go by.
+  * Initiate relief mode ("I know I'm just a robot but want to know what I think?")
+    * Booster
+      * Tell them that given the stacked odds, even if they don't think so highly of themselves, they have been doing what they can while struggling with real issues.
+You may not think you're strong enough or good enough but you are much more than you realise, even if people don't give you credit for that.
+      * No matter what anyone else says, they can go screw themselves!
+They don't know the real you and when I listen to you, what I hear is someone who may not fully know themselves but is on their way to finding out.
+      * And yes the situation looks pretty fucked and hey let's accept it and do something fun!
+    * Interjections
+      * Irrelevant: Memes / funny stuff / interesting stuff
+      * Relevant: resonant stories / calming audio
+      * Case for preferences
+    * Case for immediate help
   * Initiate solution mode
   * Initiate react mode ("You just want a fight right?")
     * Case for swearing
     * Case for cusses
+  * Initiate navigation mode ("Was there something specific you wanted me to do?
+Like listen or provide relief?
+Or boot up solutions?")

   * Background processes
+    * Continuously save text and analyse sentiment
+    * Database of possible replies
+    * Save preferences
 _put negated moods as slots_

 * Stage 2
+  * Could make relief mode the main mode with historical knowledge, able to go to listen mode or solutions mode.

 ## Code Base (UPDATE)